-Videotron's subscription-based OTT entertainment service, Club illico, offers a rich and varied selection of unlimited, on-demand French language content (movies, television shows, children's shows, teen series, documentaries, comedy performances and concerts).
-In its efforts to offer original content to its customers, Club illico funds the production of series, documentaries, movies and shows for which it holds first window rights prior to their linear broadcast.
-Club illico boasts over 592 million viewings since its launch in 2013, making it a key player in the Québec on-demand video entertainment landscape.
-On November 15, 2017, Videotron launched the Club illico mobile application.
-As of December 31, 2020, 199,600 customers had downloaded this application.
-On December 31, 2020, the Club illico service had 469,700 subscribers.
+Videotron's subscription-based OTT entertainment service, Club illico, offers a rich and varied selection of unlimited, on-demand French language content (movies, television shows, children's shows, teen series, etc.).
+In its efforts to offer original content to its customers, Club illico funds the production of series, movies and shows for which it holds first window rights prior to their linear broadcast.
+Club illico boasts over 674 million viewings since its launch in 2013, making it a key player in the Québec on-demand video entertainment landscape.
+Club illico is also accessible through a mobile application.
+As of December 31, 2021, the Club illico service had 460,600 subscribers.